infraface/FDeID-Toolbox/README.md

 - k-Same-Average, k-Same-Select, and k-Same-Furthest
 - PGD, MI-FGSM, TI-DIM, TIP-IM, and Chameleon
 - CIAGAN, AMT-GAN, Adv-Makeup, WeakenDiff, DeID-rPPG, and G$^{2}$Face

-We also thank the creators of datasets such as LFW and AgeDB.

 Please support these original projects by citing their papers and visiting their repositories.